AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 In this section, I will explain, step by step, how to build a crowd detection pipeline entirely based on image processing methods.
 The pipeline consists of 2 components.
 The first component concerns crowd classification and the second one concerns crowd localization.
 I will develop in the following sub-sections each component in detail.

 ### Crowd classification
 In this project, the crowd classification problem is resolved using fractal dimension.
-But, what is fractal dimension ?
+But before proceeding with classification  problem, I would like to present the fractal dimension contecpt.

+#### Fractal dimension
 A. Backes  et al. explains the concept of fractal dimension as: "A measure of how fast the length of a curve increases as the size of the measuring stick is shortened" [1].
 And Robert L. Devaney defines the fractal dimension as: "A measure of how complicated a self-similar figure is" [2].

 There are several ways to compute the fractal dimension.
 I have chosen the box bounting method, aka Minkowski-Bouligand Dimension.
 The fractal dimension (FD) is given by: